kuanghaoliu/Adaptive-online-beam-alignment/README.md

    2. train_dataloader_3D : load training data and batch output
    3. eval_dataloader_3D : load validation data and batch output
    4. test_dataloader_3D : load testing data and batch output
-   5. train_ODE_few : the main program for traing the predction model.
+   5. train_ODE_few : the main program for training the prediction model.
-   6. test_ODE_few : the program for testing the predction model.
+   6. test_ODE_few : the program for testing the prediction model.
-9. The folder named "switching_mode_4s" contains
+9. The folder named "switching_mode_4s" contains different switching mode tests and various LSTM input sequences.
+The following provides the purpose of each file.
+    1. model_ODE : neural network architecture and parameter tuning for beam scanning.
+    2. model_ODE_few : neural network architecture and parameter tuning for beam tracking.
+    3. test_dataloader_3D : load testing data and batch output
+    4. test__ODE_final_11beam : the program for testing the beam tracking mode.
+    5. test__ODE_final_64beam : the program for testing the beam scanning mode.
+    6. test__ODE_final_64beam_dif_seq : the program for testing the beam scanning mode using different sequence in LSTM.
+    7. test__ODE_final_adaptive switching : the program for testing the adaptive switching mode between beam scanning and beam tracking.
+    8. test__ODE_final_periodic switching : the program for testing the periodic switching mode between beam scanning and beam tracking.
-10. The 'benchmark' folder contains ARIMA, EKF, LSTM, and ODE-LSTM models.
-With the exception of ODE-LSTM using signals through 64 beams, each training model is simulated with both a signal through 11beams and 64 beams.
+11. The 'benchmark' folder contains ARIMA, EKF, LSTM, and ODE-LSTM models.
+With the exception of ODE-LSTM using noly beam scanning, each model is simulated with both beam tracking mode and beam tracking mdoe.